 Moreover, D3.2 introduces the methods and tools to define a DS for Manufacturing Business Model and a Maturity Assessment Model.
 Several methods have been analysed specifically coming from EU projects and EU tenders and a specific methodology selected.
-Some detailed examples of Business Ecosystems and its roles have been better specified.

 Finally, D3.2 validates such methods and tools through a series of DS for Manufacturing Industrial Pilots coming from H2020, Horizon Europe and Digital Europe programs.